 - Store at room temperature for up to 3 days if desired as long as it’s a fairly cool environment, otherwise refrigerate it.

-- Store in the refrigerator for up to 5 days wrapped well, or in an airtight container so it doesn’t absorb odors from onions or other ingredients.
+- Store in the refrigerator for up to 5 days wrapped well, or in an airtight container so it doesn’t absorb odors from strong ingredients.

 - Store in the freezer for up to 3 or 4 months wrapped very well in sustainable cling film and placed in an airtight container or freezer bag.
 You may defrost in the refrigerator overnight, or for a few hours at room temperature with all of the wrappings completely removed first (which will keep it from having condensation as it thaws).